 Hyperpigmentation refers to a range of dermatological conditions that involve darkening of the skin.
 It is generally the result of your body increasing its melanin production, although the condition may be influenced by other, less common factors.

-The dark pigment usually occurs in small patches on the face and hands, but can be more widespread, including full-body coverage.
+The dark pigment usually occurs in small patches on the face and hands but can be more widespread, including full-body coverage.
 While the hands, arms, and face are the most common sites of hyperpigmentation, it can feasibly occur anywhere on a person's body.

 There are three major types of hyperpigmentation, including:

-Age Spots
+• Age Spots

 As that body ages, melanin begins to affect your skin in more pronounced ways, causing increased hyperpigmentation, especially on the hands and face.
 This type of hyperpigmentation, also known as liver pots, is a direct result of cumulative sun damage.
 Years of direct exposure can cause dark areas to emerge on a portion of your skin regularly exposed.

-Melasma
+• Melasma

 Melasma, on the other hand, occurs when there is a hormone imbalance in the body.
-During a disruption or fluctuation in the hormone levels, there is an imbalance in melanin production.
+During a disruption or fluctuation in hormone levels, there is an imbalance in melanin production.

-Post-inflammatory Hyperpigmentation (PIH)
+• Post-inflammatory Hyperpigmentation (PIH)

-PIH refers to the after effects of skin disease or trauma, especially damage caused by acne .
+PIH refers to the aftereffects of skin disease or trauma, especially damage caused by acne .
 As your body heals following injury, aggravation, or an outbreak it will elevate its melanin production to help compensate, causing post-inflammatory hyperpigmentation.
 This type of hyperpigmentation requires a different level of care and attention including consultation with a doctor.

-1. Cumulative Sun Exposure
+• Excessive Sun Exposure

 Our parents age and so do we and it increases the risk of hyperpigmentation if left ignored.
-The dermatologist explained, “as the body ages, melanin has a greater effect on your skin tone, often causing splotches —or even large-scale patches— to emerge.”
+The dermatologist explained, “As the body ages, melanin has a greater effect on your skin tone, often causing splotches —or even large-scale patches— to emerge.”

-3. Existing Skin Conditions
+2. Existing Skin Conditions

 Pre-existing skin and medical conditions, i.e. medication usage, can also cause hyperpigmentation to emerge.
 If you have other skin care issues, understand that you are at an increased risk of developing dark patches on your skin's surface.

-4. Wound Healing
+3. Wound Healing

 Skin trauma is another contributing factor.
-If the surface of your skin has been injured or aggravated, such as with a burn, acne, or severe allergic reaction, then your bodily chemistry may compensate during the healing process.
+If the surface of your skin has been injured or aggravated, such as with a burn, acne, or severe allergic reaction, then your body chemistry may compensate during the healing process.

-5. Stress
+4. Stress

 We all feel stress to varying degrees.
 It's part of what marks us human.
 Stress, however, is the root of many diseases and may sometimes contribute to hyperpigmentation.
 Protect your skin by properly attenuating your stress level.

-6. Incorrect Skin Care Regimen/Products
+5. Incorrect Skin Care Regimen/Products

-7. Heat From Cooking/ Kitchen
+6. Heat From Cooking/ Kitchen

 Surprisingly, time spent in the kitchen can contribute to hyperpigmentation!
 Whether in your own home or in a commercial setting, the very act of cooking takes place in an enclosed space.
 As a result, high heat and evaporating gas have a comparable effect on your skin to the sun's rays.

-8. Air Pollution
+7. Air Pollution

 When it comes to skin tone, don't rule out environmental effects.
 Areas with heavy concentrations of smog and other air pollutants from vehicles can wreak havoc on your skin.
 Over time, exposure to such pollution particles can penetrate the outer layer of your skin, reducing the body's natural barrier against surface inflammation.

 Dermatologists emphasize on the fact that it is important to keep in mind that though hyperpigmentation is curable, it requires a lot of patience and consistent care.
-Here are the most effective methods to get rid of hyperpigmentation

-3. Sunscreen
+• Sunscreen

 One of the single, most effective methods for treating and preventing hyperpigmentation may already be in your medicine cabinet.
 Don't underestimate the role that sunscreen plays in soothing darkened skin.

-Regular use of sunscreen helps to block incoming UV rays of course, serving as a key preventative measure.
+Regular use of sunscreen helps to block incoming UV rays, of course, serving as a key preventative measure.
 Combine with the right skin care regimen, however, helps you to lessen accumulated light damage, restoring your skin's natural tone.

-4. Laser Treatment
+2. Laser Treatment

 Finally, there's laser treatment available for more severe cases of hyperpigmentation.
 Laser treatment should only be done in direct consultation with a qualified dermatologist.